Bowel (Colorectal) Cancer

 But I was determined to get along with it and try and not treat it as an alien that was just going to constantly upset me.

-Several people focussed on the psychological impact of a stoma on their sexuality.
+Several people focused on the psychological impact of a stoma on their sexuality.
 One man describes how his stoma affected him and reflects on how it might affect others.
 Another man preferred to avoid sex until his stoma could be reversed.
 When the reversal proved impossible he had to reconsider the situation.

 Describes how his stoma affected him psychologically and reflects on how it might affect others.